telerik/xaml-docs/controls/radtreeview/features/keyboard-support.md

 	<telerik:RadTreeView IsTextSearchEnabled="True" TextSearchMode="Contains" />
 {{endregion}}

-When data binding the RadTreeView's ItemsSource property to a colleciton of business objects, you should set the __TextSearch.TextPath__ attached property in order to tell what property should be used for the text search.
+When data binding the RadTreeView's ItemsSource property to a collection of business objects, you should set the __TextSearch.TextPath__ attached property in order to tell what property should be used for the text search.

 #### __[XAML] Example 4: Setting TextPath__
 {{region radtreeview-features-keyboard-support_4}}
 	<telerik:RadTreeView IsTextSearchEnabled="True" telerik:TextSearch.TextPath="MyProperty" />
 {{endregion}}

-In __Example 4__ `MyProperty` points a property defined in the view model of the treeview items.
-If the type text matches the value of this property the corresponding item will get selected.
+In __Example 4__ `MyProperty` points to a property defined in the view model of the treeview items.
+If the type text matches the value of this property, the corresponding item will get selected.

 To increase the time interval for typing before the text is reset, set the __TextSearch.AutoCompleteTimeout__ static property.